Cleg83/Resurrect-The-Bedlam-Six-/README.md

 When you scroll down the home page it snaps to the section below (on devices narrower than 768px, the snap feature has been disabled).

 This section opens with a heading that poses a question: smaller heading poses this question: "Is it time to bring back the greatest band you've probably never heard of?".

+This section has glass like layer behind it to blur the background image and bring the home page content into focus.

 Below the heading there is an embedded Bandcamp player on the left of the screen and a scrollable band member article on the right which snaps to each band member when scrolled.